epidemicsound/aws-sqs-worker/README.md

 * setup.py
 * this readme

+Merge into master.

-Make sure you generate a new wheel (after bumping the version) by running `make build-release`.
+Generate a new wheel (after bumping the version and being on the new master) by running `make build-release`.

-Make sure that the new wheel is named `aws_sqs_worker-<version>-py3-none-any.whl` and is in the `wheels` folder..
+Make sure that there is a new wheel named `aws_sqs_worker-<version>-py3-none-any.whl` and is in the `dist` folder.

-Include the wheel in git.
+Create a github release and upload the wheel file to the release.